tiny-http/tiny-http/README.md

 [![Build Status](https://travis-ci.org/tomaka/tiny-http.svg?branch=master)](https://travis-ci.org/tomaka/tiny-http)

-Tiny HTTP server in Rust.
+Tiny but strong HTTP server in Rust.

 What does **tiny-http** handle?
  - Accepting and managing connections to the clients